enjoikumar/ToDo/README.md

-## Scotch React Todo
+## React Todo App
-A demo that backs a Scotch article on building a Todo App using React.
+A simple react To  Do app